MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filament_startbm.rst

 In the following I will assume that your image data is in the folder :file:`images`.

 The next step is to create training data.
-To do so, we have to pick single filaments manually in several images.
+To do so, we have to pick manually in several images.
 Ideally, the images are picked to completion. :ref:`However, it is not necessary to pick all particles. crYOLO will still converge if you miss some (or even many)<sparse-picking-label>`.

 .. admonition:: How many images have to be picked?